-Campsites are dispersed along the Oregon Dunes National Recreation Area on the Pacific Coast.
-Winchester Bay is a short drive north and Eel Lake is a short drive south.
-The camping area is part of the Oregon Dunes National Recreation Area, known for its wind-sculpted sand dunes towering up to 500 feet above sea level.
+Campsites are dispersed amongst the dunes along the Pacific Coast.
+The Umpqua River is a short drive north and Eel Lake is a short drive south.
+The sand camping area is part of the Oregon Dunes National Recreation Area, which is known for its wind-sculpted sand dunes towering up to 500 feet above sea level.

 Normally, a campsite will be released to first-come, first-serve status if it is not occupied within the first 24 hours of the arrival time on the reservation.
 This campground does not have any first-come, first-serve sites available at this time; with this in mind, the 24-hour arrival policy is temporarily suspended until further notice.